kgashok/elmo-bracket/README.md

 # elmo-bracket
-Implementation of Interactive visual bracket validator
+Implementation of Interactive visual bracket validator.
+For ideas on how to use and extend this project, see [this](challenge.md)

 ## Version 0
 Simple validator